Single Path One-Shot Neural Architecture Search with Uniform Sampling: Experiment Results

 The search space and supernet architecture in \emph{ProxylessNAS} \cite{cai2018proxylessnas} is inspired by \emph{MobileNet v2} \cite{sandler2018mobilenetv2} and \emph{MnasNet} \cite{tan2018mnasnet}.
 It contains 21 \emph{choice blocks}; each choice block has 7 choices (6 different building blocks and one skip layer).
 The size of the search space is $7^{21}$. \emph{FBNet} \cite{wu2018fbnet} also uses a similar search space.

 Table~\ref{tbl:compare_with_sota} reports the accuracy and complexities (FLOPs and latency on our device) of 5 models searched by \cite{cai2018proxylessnas,wu2018fbnet}, as the baselines.
 Then, for each baseline, our search method runs under the constraints of same FLOPs or same latency, respectively.
 Results shows that for all the cases our method achieves comparable or higher accuracy than the counterpart baselines.
-We also point out that since the target devices in \cite{cai2018proxylessnas,wu2018fbnet} are different from ours, the reported results may be sub-optimal on our platform.

-Furthermore, it is worth noting that all our 10 architectures in Table~\ref{tbl:compare_with_sota} are searched on the \emph{same} supernet, justifying the flexibility and efficiency of our approach to deal with different complexity constraints: supernet is trained once and searched multiple times.
+Furthermore, it is worth noting that our architectures under different constraints in Table~\ref{tbl:compare_with_sota} are searched on the \emph{same} supernet, justifying the flexibility and efficiency of our approach to deal with different complexity constraints: supernet is trained once and searched multiple times.
 In contrast, previous methods \cite{wu2018fbnet,cai2018proxylessnas} have to train multiple supernets under various constraints.
 According to Table~\ref{tbl:search_complexity}, searching is much cheaper than supernet training.

-\paragraph{Application: Mixed-Precision Quantization} Quantization is required to deploy models on low-power devices.
-Given a structure with the overall complexity constraint (usually measured in BitOps), it is difficult to determine the optimal bit widths for the weights and the activations in different layers.
-Finding a good trade-off between channel numbers and bit width is also challenging.
-We demonstrate our framework can deal with these problems conveniently.

-The search space here consists of the \emph{channel search space} discussed earlier, and a \emph{mixed-precision quantization search space}.
-The latter uses a novel \emph{choice block} to search the bit widths of the weights and feature maps, as shown in Fig.~\ref{fig:choice_block_quantization}.
-During supernet training, for each choice block feature bit width and weight bit width are randomly sampled.
-They are determined in the evolutionary step.